Estimating spatially varying health effects of wildland fire smoke using mobile health data

 \section{Introduction}

 Wildland fire smoke is an emerging health issue as one of the largest sources of unhealthy air quality, attributing an estimated $340,000$ excess deaths each year globally \citep{johnston2012estimated}.
-Although there are a number of exposure-reducing actions recommended, there is a lack of evidence of the long-term reduction in the number of adverse health outcomes in the population.
-The Smoke Sense citizen science initiative \citep{rappold2019smoke}, introduced by the researchers at the Environment Protection Agency, aims to engage citizen scientists and develop a personal connection between changes in environmental conditions and changes in personal health to promote health-protective behavior during wildland fire smoke.
+Although there are a number of exposure-reducing actions recommended, there is a lack of evidence of the long-term reduction in the number of adverse health outcomes by taking health-protective behaviors (treatments).
+The Smoke Sense citizen science initiative \citep{rappold2019smoke}, introduced by the researchers at the Environment Protection Agency, aims to engage citizen scientists and develop a personal connection between changes in environmental conditions and changes in personal health to promote health-protective behavior during wildland fire smoke {exposure}.
 The overarching objective of the Smoke Sense project is to develop and maintain an interactive platform for building knowledge about wildfire smoke, health, and protective actions to improve public health outcomes.
 The use of smartphone application (app) is designed as a risk reduction intervention based on the theory of planned behavior and health belief model.
-Through Smoke Sense, participants can report their perceptions of risk, adoptions of protective health behaviors, and health symptoms, which is uniquely placed to address this knowledge gap.
+Through Smoke Sense, participants can report their perceptions of risk, adoptions of protective health behaviors and health symptoms.
+Therefore, Smoke Sense is uniquely placed to address this knowledge gap.